Getting ready for the LSAT? Use a day-by-day study plan to stay on track.

-*See my LSAT study schedules for tips on how to use these materials.*
+*See LSAT study schedules to find out how to use these.*

 by the Law School Admission Council (LSAC)